Having an understanding of who today’s homebuyers are and where they come from is important as you venture down the path of selling your home.

 Are you providing quality real estate photography?
-The single most important marketing tool you have is high quality real estate photos highlighting the best of your home.
-Photos that are crooked, out of focus, improperly exposed will hold no appeal for home buyers.
-In this day and age buyers are used to seeing professional quality photos.
+The single most important marketing tool you have is high-quality real estate photos highlighting the best of your home.
+Photos that are crooked, out of focus, and improperly exposed will hold no appeal for home buyers.
+In this day and age buyers are used to seeing professional-quality photos.

 Follow up with accurate stats of the home.
 Tax information, room sizes, lot size and other facts about your home need to be detailed and accurate.
-Buyers want information and won’t come out from behind their phone or computer unless they are compelled to.
+Buyers want information and won’t come out from behind their phones or computers unless they are compelled to.

 A buyer will only come out from behind their computer or desk once they feel comfortable with what they see online.
 When they are intrigued enough, they will contact an agent for a showing.

 Researching a home is much easier with the internet.
 In a matter of minutes, a buyer can determine what similar homes are for sale in the area.